Ways to Earn More Credit Card Points and Miles

 If you are ever unsure of a business’s merchant category, there here are a few ways that you can find out for yourself:

 These rewards are in addition to whatever rewards are earned with a credit card.
-Chase Ultimate Rewards and Discover Deals are examples of online shopping portals operated by credit card companies.
+The most noteworthy examples are:

 Whenever you shop online, be mindful to check if your purchase will qualify for extra rewards when made through these online shopping portals.